 They have a very pretty very dark green skin.
 They are also prolific producers.
 So, you will probably want to figure out a good way to preserve some of them otherwise it will be hard to use them all before they go bad.

-Yellow crookneck squash are probably one of the types of yellow squash you envision when someone says summer squash.
+Yellow crookneck squash are probably one of the types you envision when someone says they are growing yellow squash.
 They are bright yellow in color and have slender, bent necks with a larger, more round body.

 You can steam, bake, or grill them.
 They are great as a side dish or a replacement for noodles.